isomerpages/ttsh-chi/_about-us/Our Offices/Organisation Development Office.md

 With its focus on building “Better People and empowering Better Communities”, OD’s efforts are largely in these areas: <br>

-*	Building collective leadership founded on meaningful relationships where everyone assumes collective responsibility for the success of TTSH &amp; Central Health.<br><br>
+*	Building collective leadership founded on meaningful relationships where everyone assumes collective responsibility for the success of TTSH &amp; Central Health.<br>

-*	Building TTSH’s capability and capacity to learn, adapt and renew through formal and informal learning programmes, structures and platforms, supported by Communities of Practice. <br><br>
+*	Building TTSH’s capability and capacity to learn, adapt and renew through formal and informal learning programmes, structures and platforms, supported by Communities of Practice. <br>

 *	Building formal and informal workforce to do their jobs well, better and differently through value creation tools, technology enablement and innovation.
 The goal is a future-ready workforce.